 - Add all dry ingredients to a bowl and whisk until well combined.
 You could also sift the mixture if you have one on hand, but do so several times to ensure it’s thoroughly mixed.

-- To make pancakes, whisk 1 large egg, 1 cup of buttermilk or milk, and 1 Tbsp melted butter or coconut oil.
+- To make pancakes (according to the amounts as original recipe is written // adjust if altering batch size), whisk 1 large egg, 1 cup of buttermilk or milk, and 1 Tbsp melted butter or coconut oil.
 Then add in 1 cup of mix.
 If your batter appears too thick (it should stream out of a measuring cup, not glop), add more buttermilk.